andersemil/laxity-assets/README.md

 Works for Unity packages as well as for custom scripts and plugins in the project!

+### Display XML comments as tooltips in Inspector
+If properties do not have a TooltipAttribute, but an XML comment or online documentation, that will be displayed as a tooltip.
+Works for any Unity package and custom scripts and plugins in the project!

 ### Match invokation method when dropping new listener target
 When you drop a new target object on a UnityEvent listener, we try to match the Component and method previously invoked.
 Normal UnityEventDrawer will just reset the listener.
 This makes it much easier to quickly replace listener targets.